 - Support for families from our mentors

-- Coffee mornings to chill, chat and share
+- Coffee mornings

 What happens when my SEN child transfers to high school?

 Moving on to high school can be an anxious time for any child.
-We try to make sure that our pupils have lots of opportunity to visit high schools during their time at Rowdown and so are familiar with our main feeder schools.
+We try to make sure that our pupils have lots of opportunity to visit high schools during their time at Rowdown and are familiar with our main feeder schools.